ctrlaltdeleon/infinitygauntlet/info-sessions/250-google-interviews.md

 Notes:

 - Committee reviews a packet of data dependent on the interview.
-  - The 4/5 on-site interviewers are the ones who create the packet.
+  - The 4/5 on site interviewers are the ones who create the packet.
 - Interviews are:
   - Noisy.
   - Inaccurate.